JinhuaLiang/WavCraft/README.md

 * text-guided audio editing: edit the content of given audio clip(s) conditioned on text input
 * text-guided audio generation: create an audio clip given text input
 * audio scriptwriting: get more inspiration from WavCraft by prompting a script setting and let the model do the scriptwriting and create the sound for you.
+* check if your audio file is synthesized by WavCraft

 ## Content